 The primary teaching methods will be lecture, discussion, case study, and group exercises.
 Video presentations and group presentations will also be utilized.
 Each class contains assigned readings, including at least one peer-reviewed research article in most weeks.
 Case studies are expected to be completed in class in a group format each week.
 Two in-class exams will constitute the majority of your grade.
-Take-home and in-class extra credit exercises may be assigned at Dr. Castro's discretion.
+Take home extra credit exercises and extra credit in-class may be assigned at Dr. Castro's discretion.